 Your surgeon may recommend ways you can prepare for your surgery.
 You may be asked to:

 - Clear your schedule for the day.
-It's not possible to predict how long Mohs surgery will take.
+It's not possible to know how long your Mohs surgery will take.
 For most people, the procedure takes less than four hours.
-But your surgeon may advise you to plan as though surgery will take all day, since there's a very small chance it could take that long.
+Your surgeon may tell you to plan for the surgery to take all day, just in case it might.
+But there's a very small chance it could take that long.

 - Wear comfortable clothing.
 Wear casual clothes that are comfortable.
-Dress in layers so you can easily adapt if the room is warm or cold.
+Dress in layers in case the room is warm or cold.

 - Bring something to help pass the time.
 Expect some waiting time during your Mohs surgery.
-Plan ahead by bringing a book, magazine or other activity to help you pass the time.
+Bring a book, magazine or other activity to help you pass the time.

 What you can expect

-You likely won't have to change into a surgical gown unless the location of the tumor requires it.
-To prepare you for surgery, your surgeon or a nurse cleanses the area to be operated on, outlines it with a special pen and injects the area with a local anesthetic.
-The anesthetic numbs the skin, so you won't feel any discomfort during the procedure.
+You probably won't have to wear a surgical gown unless the location of the cancer requires it.
+The area of skin to be operated on is cleaned and then outlined with a special pen.
+After that, you are given a shot in the area with medicine called a local anesthetic.
+The shot might hurt for a few seconds, and then the medicine numbs the skin.
+This is done so you won't feel any pain during the procedure.

 During the procedure

-Once the anesthetic has taken effect, your surgeon uses a scalpel to remove the visible portion of the cancer along with a thin, underlying layer of tissue that's slightly larger than the visible tumor.
-A temporary bandage is placed on your incision.
+After the anesthetic takes effect, the surgeon uses a knife called a scalpel to remove the visible portion of the cancer.
+The surgeon also takes a thin layer of tissue underneath and around the cancer.
+A temporary bandage is placed where the skin was removed.
 This takes only a few minutes.

-The surgeon then takes this tissue to the laboratory for analysis.
-This portion of the procedure typically takes the longest amount of time.
+The tissue is then taken to the lab for analysis.
+This part of the procedure usually takes the longest time.

-Expect to wait about an hour or so in a waiting room for the surgeon to return.
+You'll wait about an hour in a waiting room.
 It may help to bring a book or magazine to pass the time.
-You'll be able to use the restroom or have a snack, if you need to, but you won't be able to leave the surgeon's office until the procedure is complete.
+You can use the restroom or have a snack if you need to.
+But you won't be able to leave until the procedure is done.

-While you're waiting, the surgeon or technician cuts the tissue sample into sections and examines them with a microscope.
-Your surgeon takes great care to keep track of the exact spot where each piece of tissue was removed by making a map.
-That way, if a small area of cancer is found in one piece of tissue, the surgeon knows precisely where to continue with the surgery.
+The surgeon or a technician cuts the tissue sample into sections and looks at them with a microscope.
+The surgeon makes a map to keep track of the exact spot where each piece of tissue was removed.
+So if a small area of cancer is found in one piece of tissue, the surgeon knows where to continue with the operation.

-If cancer remains, your Mohs surgery will continue.
-Your surgeon removes an additional layer of tissue from the affected area, taking care to remove tissue that contains cancer while leaving as much healthy tissue as possible intact.
-Again, you'll wait while the surgeon examines the tissue in the laboratory.
+If there is more cancer, your Mohs surgery continues.
+The surgeon removes an additional layer of tissue from the affected area.
+The surgeon takes care to remove tissue that contains cancer and leave as much healthy tissue as possible.
+Again, you'll wait while the surgeon looks at the tissue in the lab.

-The process is repeated until the last tissue sample removed is cancer-free.
-Local anesthetic can be re-administered as necessary.
+This process continues until the last tissue sample removed is cancer-free.
+You may get another shot of local anesthetic if necessary.

 After the procedure

-- Shifting skin from an adjacent area (skin flap) to cover the wound
+- Pulling skin from a nearby area to cover the wound

-- Using a skin graft from another part of the body, such as behind the ear, to cover the wound
+- Using a piece of skin from another part of the body, such as behind the ear, to cover the wound

-One of the advantages of Mohs surgery is that you know your results right away, and you usually don't leave your appointment until all of the skin cancer has been removed.
-You may have a follow-up visit with your surgeon or referring doctor to monitor your recovery to make sure your wound is healing properly.
+One of the advantages of Mohs surgery is that you know your results right away.
+You usually don't leave your appointment until all of the skin cancer has been removed.
+You may have another visit with your surgeon or primary care provider to make sure your wound is healing correctly.